buddhist-uni/buddhist-uni.github.io/_courses/form.md

 ---
-title: The Form of Buddhism
+title: Buddhism as a Religion
-subtitle: A Course Syllabus
+subtitle: History, Community, and Practice
 google_doc_id: 1JeFeoRmuI8LLpo8MorIFJ7NBRSU_6euW9Is4raqazAU
 feedback_id: "The+Form(s)+of+Buddhism"
-description: "An introduction to the history and religious aspects of Buddhism, including analysis of the Sangha and what it takes to call yourself a Buddhist."
+description: "An introduction to the history and forms of Buddhism, including analysis of the Sangha and what it takes to call yourself a Buddhist."
 icon: "fas fa-vihara"
 image: "https://illeakyw.sirv.com/Images/banners/bolpur.jpg"
 image_width: 768